Cyclone Guambe: Meteorological history

 The storm's forward motion slowed as Guambe held onto its strength, with the storm's eye disappearing and reappearing on satellite imagery, and sporadic convective bursts.
 However, Guambe soon began to weaken, with the storm's feeder bands unravelling and cloud tops warming, though the storm managed to maintain a symmetrical structure with a pinhole eye.
 Despite forecasts of further strengthening, Guambe rapidly weakened back down to severe tropical storm status on 20 February, due to an eyewall replacement cycle, while the storm began accelerating towards the southeast.
 Guambe further decayed as its rainbands unraveled and its cloud tops warmed, brought on by high wind shear and cool sea surface temperatures.
 Later on 21 February, Guambe began undergoing an extratropical transition, before completing the transition at 06:00 UTC on the next day, even as the storm began interacting with the southern jet stream.
-Subsequently, the MRF issued their last advisory on the storm.
+Subsequently, the MFR issued their last advisory on the storm.
 On 23 February, Guambe was absorbed into another larger extratropical cyclone.